The ability to effectively track, monitor and mitigate any risks associated with both contracts and vendors is the key to business continuity.

 In addition to these configurable reports, Gatekeeper also allows customers to make use of what we term “RAG Status” or Red / Amber / Green across their accounts.

 This flexible methodology can be applied in a variety of ways to contract and vendor records to give your users a greater level of understanding and to provide focus for where action should be taken.

-In this article we explore what RAG Status is, how it can be applied and provide some real RAG Status examples that you can apply within your business.
+In this article, we explore what RAG Status is and how it can be applied within Vendor and Contract Lifecycle Management (VCLM).

 RAG is an acronym that stands for Red, Amber and Green and is based on a traffic light system.
 These colours, like those in (UK) traffic lights, are used to denote the status of a contract or vendor in a way that relates specifically to your business objectives and priorities.

 RAG Project Status in Vendor and contract management